ctlusto/blog/source/2015-07-29-orange-balloons.html.md

 ###### &sect; Memories
 I only really remember three things that happened in Miss Elmer’s[^pseudo] first-grade classroom.

-I remember the time Nicole Tobin stabbed me in the hand with a pencil&mdash;though, to be fair, one’s first shanking is extremely low-hanging fruit, memorywise.
+I remember the time Nicole Tobin[^real] stabbed me in the hand with a pencil&mdash;though, to be fair, one’s first shanking is extremely low-hanging fruit, memorywise.
 I still have a tiny red blemish at the base of my right thumb, on the part that’s famous in culinary circles for having the same firmness as a properly rare steak.
 What I did to provoke her I can't recall.

 <img src="/images/thumb.jpg">